ICBO-conference/ICBO-conference.github.io/docs/index.md

 ## Upcoming ICBO Confernce
 **16th International Conference on Biological and Biomedical Ontology**
 November 12-15, 2025
-University of California, Davis, One Shields Avenue, Davis, CA
+**Tentative location:** University of California, Davis, One Shields Avenue, Davis, CA
+If holding ICBO in person is not feasible due to funding cuts, ICBO will be hosted virtually.

 ## Previous ICBO Conferences
 - 2024: Enschede, The Netherlands [https://icbo-conference.github.io/icbo2024](https://icbo-conference.github.io/icbo2024/)